Please join our newsletter

 Being 35 at the time, it was suggested that he would never recover due to his age, but just 7 months later, he was back in action and famously declared that “lions don’t recover like humans.”

-After leaving United, Ibrahimovic had a productive spell in the MLS with LA Galaxy, and he’s now back to his brilliant best at AC Milan.
-He’s still proving to be one of the best football veterans right now.
+After leaving United, Ibrahimovic had a productive spell in the MLS with LA Galaxy, and he’s went back to his brilliant best at AC Milan.

 11. Xavi Hernandez